FULL-TIME | WINNIPEG LOCATIONS INDSF-DP Indigenous Social Entrepreneurship

 Participants will explore financial management in order to develop the financial infrastructure to launch a social enterprise.

-HUMR-2002Human Resources and Operations Management
+HUMR-2003Human Resources and Volunteer Management

 More Information